s427/MARL/readme.md

 Alternatively, you can download this project from its [project page](https://github.com/s427/MARL), unpack it on your device, and simply launch (double click) `index.html`.

+⚠️ __Only ZIP files are supported__ —not GZ files.
+This is a limitation of the JSZip library which is used by MARL to unpack the archive file.
+Older versions of Mastodon (prior to version 4.2.0) used to export the archive in TAR.GZ.
+If this is your case, you will have to first convert your archive to a ZIP file.

 ## Screenshot

 <img src="screenshot.png" alt="app screenshot">